tommyip/tabled/docs/installation.rst

 Installation
 ============

-You can only install the package from source code right now, but it would be available on PyPI as soon as the project reaches v1.0.0!
+You can only install the package from source code right now, but it will be available on PyPI as soon as the project reaches v1.0.0!

 From source code